 - The cause of the condition (such as infection) will be found and treated.

 Acidosis can lead to severe illness or death.
 Improved therapy for young people with diabetes has decreased the death rate from this condition.
 However, it remains a significant risk in the elderly, and in people who fall into a coma when treatment has been delayed.

 - Fluid buildup in the brain (cerebral edema)

 - Heart attack and death of bowel tissue due to low blood pressure

 This condition can become a medical emergency.
 Call your health care provider if you notice early symptoms of diabetic ketoacidosis.

 Go to the emergency room or call the local emergency number (112 in Spain) if you experience:

 - Mental stupor

-People with diabetes should learn to recognize the early warning signs and symptoms of ketoacidosis.
+People with diabetes should learn with the healthmania news how to recognize the early warning signs and symptoms of ketoacidosis.
 In people with infections or who are on insulin pump therapy, measuring urine ketones can give more information than glucose measurements alone.